SituationalMITOriginal

 1. 1

-Save as ~/.claude/commands/ghostwrite.md.
+Save the file as ~/.claude/commands/ghostwrite.md.

 2. 2